parflow/parflow/docs/user_manual/source/user_manual.rst

 a spatially varying but constant in pressure function given by data in a ParFlow binary (.pfb) file.

-This key specifies the geometries on which saturation will be given.
+*list* **Phase.Saturation.GeomNames** no default This key specifies the geometries on which saturation will be given.
 The union of these geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list